munch-group/mit-ihh-pib/notebooks/20251024_ProgressReport.md

 - **Mean Std iHS:** ~0 (within 10⁻⁹)
 - **SD Std iHS:** ~1.000 (within 0.000006)

-**Interpretation:** The standardization worked perfectly.
+**Interpretation:** The standardization worked well.
 Statistical assumptions are met, p-values are reliable, and we can trust the thresholds derived from the standard normal distribution.

 ### Key Finding #1: X Chromosome Depletion